 A character who behaves predictably throughout the arc of your story can be interesting.
-It can show a predictability that can become humorous via repetition, for example.
+Repetition, after all, is a key ingredient of humour.
 There is no one way to develop (or intentionally not-develop) your characters.
-But surprises and twists throw the reader into a state of curiosity and suspense, wanting explanations, and this is useful for adding dramatic contrast and intrigue.
+But surprises and twists throw the reader into a state of curiosity and suspense.
+They make us want explanations, so they’re useful for adding contrast and intrigue.

 8: Decide how your character will respond to changing circumstaces

 Your character’s circumstances might change in many ways in the course of your story.
-They might travel to a new location, they might form or lose relationships with other actors in your novel’s cast, and they might form new beliefs and opinions or re-evaluate old ones.
+They might travel to a new location, they might form or lose relationships with others.
+Perhaps they form new beliefs and opinions or re-evaluate old ones.

-Make your character’s development ring true by making each of these elements yield a response.
-A change in city might change your character’s way of life and emotional life-world just as much as a change of romantic partner or a new realization might.
-Whenever you change your character’s circumstances, brainstorm the possible ways it can affect existing routines, views and goals.
+Make your character development ring true by making each of these elements yield a response.
+A change in city might change your character’s way of life and emotional life-world just as much as a change of romantic partner could.
+If you change a character’s circumstances, brainstorm the possible ways it can affect their existing motivations and goals.

-9: Compensate for a flat character arc in other characters’ trajectories
+9: Compensate for a flat character arc in other characters’ arcs

 Sometimes your primary character might step into your story more or less fully formed.
 This is typical of action thrillers, for example, where the hardened tough guy must simply navigate and solve a new set of dangers.

 As K.M.
-Weiland advises, when you have a flat character arc, you can create variation and interest by giving your secondary characters their own developments.
-This creates contrast and stops your fictional world from feeling populated by cardboard cutout stock characters.
+Weiland advises, when you have a flat character arc, create interest by giving your secondary characters their own developments.
+This creates contrast and stops your fictional world from feeling populated by cardboard cutouts.